 It reflects the precariousness of life – 21 of the graves are from children under the age of 20.
 9 are veterans of wars – French and Indian, Revolutionary, War of 1812 and the Civil War.

 Our graveyard has served not only as a place to bury coffins and cremains but a place of beauty with its flowers and a place of meditation and retreat.
 You get do art with gravestone rubbings.
-It’s alive – with a number of birds, squirrel and the occasional rabbit family Come get lost in time!
+It’s alive – with a number of birds, squirrels and the occasional rabbit family.
+Come get lost in time!
 It is the most accessible part of the church – no steps, imposing red doors.
 Just one gate that is left open.

 Our is a graveyard and connected to the church where a cemetery is not.
 Graveyard tends to be smaller.
-Cemetery idea goes back to Rome.
+The cemetery idea goes back to Rome.
 Cemetery creation is related to population growth.
 Graveyards connected to churches are appropriate since the communion of saints is not only living members but those deceased.

 The graveyard is connected to the church but also connected to municipal life.
 The church and municipal government buildings were put in the same block without numbers originally.
 Indeed in the colonial years there was a close connection between church and government.
 The Parish.
 Wardens collected fees and taxes which paid the minister and covered the expenses of the parish.
 They certified the levy payment and accuracy of the tithables, the number of families to pay the tithe.
 Secondly, they were the eyes and ears of the court and responsible for wrongdoers reported to the court.
 This is the origin of the concept of “warden”.
 Robert Carter of Nomini Hall provided a summary of the functions of the warden.
 One included “making formal legal complaint against all who swear, are drunk, “deny a God, Trinity or monotheism, willfully absent from Church.”